quanteda/tutorials.quanteda.io/content/machine-learning/embeddings.en.markdown

 ## [6,] "vienna"
 ```

-Since word2vec is a language model, we can also compute the probability of a word conditional on context words.
+Since word2vec is a language model, we can also compute the probability of the target word conditional on context words.

 ``` r